mohameddaoud2001/java-oop-project/readme.md

 *   **Frontend:** Develop a user interface for easier interaction with the system.
 *   **Scalability:** Optimize database queries and implement caching for improved performance.
 *   **Dockerization:** Containerize the application for easier deployment.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues to suggest improvements or report bugs.